 You can make an agreement from a conciliation legally binding if you make a written agreement.

 With mediation, a mediator will help the 2 sides in a dispute to focus on the issue and consider the best way of solving it.
 The needs of both sides are taken into account, and you'll try to find common ground to find the best solution to the problem.
 The mediator is not there to make a decision but will help both sides to agree a solution.

-Conciliators and mediators might be employed by the organisation you're complaining about, but they should be trained to be impartial and help both sides reach an agreement.
+Mediators might be employed by the organisation you're complaining about, but they should be trained to be impartial and help both sides reach an agreement.

 You can make a mediated agreement legally binding if you make a signed mediated agreement.

 You might have to pay for mediation, depending on the provider.